 Important: For the Sweat Lodge – Wear cotton.
 Nothing on the clothing that will easily get hot.
 Absolutely no metal (jewelry, zippers, piercings, etc).
 Bring an extra towel (large towel, not a hand towel) for this ceremony.
 Men can wear a t-shirt and a pair of shorts or swim trunks.
 Women can wear a t-shirt and a long cotton skirt (like a broomstick skirt – this is traditional), or modest shorts (modesty is very important).
 Bring a sports bra (no underwire bras).

 Important: Bring gifts to give to others that you meet on the reservation.
 Gift-giving is a way to establish and maintain relationships, and the gifts you bring can communicate in ways that words may not.
 In the past, people have brought home-made jams, mugs, home-made jewelry, all sorts of things.
 The more personal and thoughtful your gift the better.
 Be creative and plan to bring a number of gifts to give away during the week.
 This is always a fun and deeply meaningful experience for both givers and recipients.

 Important: Bring a story (3-5 minutes).
 We want to hear each other’s stories, and we want to be able to share our stories with those we meet at times.
 Humorous is good.
 Serious is good.
 Your choice.

 Plan to learn from and care for one another.

 Plan to laugh, but you might also find plenty of reasons to cry.

 Plan to exercise the Gumby Principle: In all things be flexible.

-$150 to Sioux Falls Seminary by June 24 if you are auditing this class
+An additional $150 to Sioux Falls Seminary by June 23 if you are auditing this class

-Extra cash for personal spending while on the reservation (snacks, ice cream, gifts, coffee, tips for professors, coffee)
+Extra cash for personal spending while on the reservation (snacks, coffee, ice cream, gifts, coffee, tips for professors, coffee)

 Copyright 2006 Wiconi International